EstebanCarrilloG/to-do-list/README.md

 Contributions are welcome!
 If you wish to improve this project, you can submit a pull request, and I will be happy to review it.

-## License

-This project is licensed under the MIT License.
-You can find more information in the [LICENSE](LICENSE) file in the repository.

 ---

 We hope this project proves useful to you and serves as an example of how to create a simple CRUD web application using HTML, CSS, and Vanilla JavaScript, along with utilizing `localStorage` and `MutationObserver()` for an enhanced user experience.
 Have fun exploring and learning!